-Auschwitz is the Germanised name for Oswiecim, a town in southern Poland located about 20 miles to the west of Krakow.
-Construction of a concentration camp in Oswiecim started in May 1940, with the conversion of abandoned Polish military barracks.
-Schutzstaffel (SS) troops cleared the area of Polish civilians and commandeered several hundred Jewish workers to construct new buildings.
-The SS officer appointed to manage this new facility was Rudolf Hoess, a 38-year-old lieutenant-colonel.
+Auschwitz is the Germanised name for Oswiecim, a town in southern Poland located approximately 20 miles to the west of Krakow.
+Construction of a concentration camp in Oswiecim started in May 1940, the first phase involving the conversion of abandoned Polish military barracks.
+Schutzstaffel (SS) troops cleared the area of Polish civilians and commandeered several hundred Jewish workers to construct new buildings and adapt existing buildings for military use.
+The officer appointed to command this new facility was Rudolf Hoess.
+A 38-year-old lieutenant-colonel and a member of the SS since 1934, Hoess had previous experience as an adjutant at Sachenhausen concentration camp in north-east Germany.
 For a year Hoess oversaw the establishment and growth of Auschwitz: from 16 single-storey barracks to a complex concentration camp network.
 Auschwitz was initially intended to house German career criminals and Polish political prisoners.
 But in June 1941, Hoess received new orders, as he later testified at the Nuremberg trials:

 “In the summer of 1941, I was summoned to Berlin to Reichsfuhrer SS Himmler to receive personal orders.
 He told me something, I do not remember the exact words, that the Fuhrer had given the order for a final solution of the Jewish question.
 We, the SS, were to carry out that order.
 If it is not carried out now then the Jews will later on destroy the German people.
 He had chosen Auschwitz on account of its easy access by rail and also because the extensive site offered space for measures ensuring isolation … He told me that I was not even allowed to say anything about it to my immediate superior Gruppenfuhrer Glucks.
 This conference concerned the two of us only and I was to observe the strictest secrecy.”